 Off to see the Wizard

 Kids and kids-at-heart of all ages love The Wizard of Oz, so take your family somewhere over the rainbow this Halloween.
-Dorothy is a must—make sure you have a blue-and-white dress and, of course, a pair of ruby slippers.
+Dorothy is a must—make sure you have a blue-and-white dress and, of course, a pair of ruby slippers (or sneakers!).
 Use a stuffed dog as her faithful companion Toto—or get your pooch in on the costume and have a real Toto!
 Jeans, a plaid shirt, a hat, and tufts of straw are all you need for a simple scarecrow costume, though some fake foam crows will embellish the look.
 Add a lovable “King of the Forest” with this cute lion costume.
 Round out the yellow-brick-road-traveling crew with this Tin Man costume (heart and all)!
-For more on this “Oz-some” Halloween costume idea, check out Me and My Insanity.

 If your kid wants to dress up as a superhero (and really, what kid doesn’t these days?!), turn the world-saving into a family affair.
 Have your Earth’s Mightiest Heroes choose their favorite Avenger, like Iron Man, Captain America, or the Hulk.
 Hawkeye represents here too, with a toy bow and arrow and a fully DIY super-suit—check out the tutorial on Mom Endeavors.
 And finally, becoming Scarlet Witch couldn’t be simpler—wear all black under a long red jacket.
 We also love the way this crafty mom showcased Scarlet Witch’s “powers” with red tulle!
 These DIYers have three boys, but if your super-crew needs some girl power, check out these Black Widow and Gamora getups.